funkatron/now-playing/README.md

 ## Usage

-1. Open a terminal and navigate to the directory where the `start-updater.sh` script is located.
+1. Open a terminal and navigate to the repository directory.

-2. Run the script using the following command:
+2. Start an updater loop (choose Apple Music or Spotify):

     ```shell
+    # Apple Music (defaults to Apple if you use this starter)
     ./start-updater.sh

+    # Spotify
+    ./start-spotify-updater.sh
     ```

-    The updater will start running in the background and will execute the `update.sh` script every 5 seconds.

-    When the `update.sh` script is executed, it will retrieve the currently playing song from Apple Music and write it to the ` `.
-The text is formatted as follows, with `\n` used for newlines:
+    Each starter runs its respective updater every 5 seconds.
+You can also run the unified updater directly and choose a source by arg or env:

+    ```shell
+    # one-shot, Apple
+    ./update.sh applemusic

+    # one-shot, Spotify
+    ./update.sh spotify

+    # or via env var (arg takes precedence over env)
+    NOW_PLAYING_SOURCE=spotify ./update.sh
+    ```

+    Output files (namespaced by source) use this 4-line format (newlines between fields):

     ```
     "<song name>"